 Clint Bolick is the Goldwater Institute’s litigation director.
 He has extensive success before trial judges and appellate courts.
 He has won two cases before the U.S. Supreme Court.
 He was named as a Lawyer of the Year in 2003 by American Lawyer magazine.

-Christina Sandefur worked to advance liberty as a law clerk at the Pacific Legal Foundation in California and a research intern at the Michigan-based Mackinac Center for Public Policy before joining the Goldwater Institute as an attorney in 2010.
+Christina Sandefur recently won a major victory for Arizona taxpayers when the court of appeals held that the government cannot spend bond money on unapproved purposes.
+She worked to advance liberty as a law clerk at the Pacific Legal Foundation in California and a research intern and contributor at the Michigan-based Mackinac Center for Public Policy before joining the Goldwater Institute.
 Christina earned her law degree from Michigan State University College of Law, where she served as notes editor of the law review and president of the campus Federalist Society.

 Nick Dranias convinced the U.S. Supreme Court to strike down the use of matching funds in Arizona’s system of taxpayer-funded campaigns.
 A research scholar as well as a lawyer, he has written amicus briefs and numerous studies and articles about interpreting state and U.S. constitutions to protect freedom.